cssinjs/jss/docs/setup.md

 Use the [default preset](https://github.com/cssinjs/jss-preset-default) for a quick setup with recommended plugins.

-First install a preset from npm:
+First, install a preset from npm:

 ```bash
 npm i jss-preset-default